 Replays take place in rounds up to and including the fourth round of the competition, and are played at the venue of the away team at least 10 days after the initial tie.
 If the score remains a draw in the second game, then half-an-hour of extra-time follows.
 If the result remains locked following the conclusion of additional minutes, the game moves onto a penalty shootout.

-This is the first season in which the fifth round has not gone to a replay.
-Two matches went to a replay last season, after Sheffield Wednesday and Rochdale held Swansea City and Tottenham Hotspur to a draw respectively in their initial encounters, before suffering reverse defeats.
+The 2018-19 season was the first season in which the fifth round has not gone to a replay.
+Two matches went to a replay in 2017-18, after Sheffield Wednesday and Rochdale held Swansea City and Tottenham Hotspur to a draw respectively in their initial encounters, before suffering reverse defeats.

 There are currently no official plans to scrap replays up to and including the fourth round.
-Indeed, the fifth round this season was still meant to include replays in the event of a draw.
+Indeed, the fifth round in 2018-19 was still meant to include replays in the event of a draw.

-The progression of six English sides into the knockout phases of European competition however saw the FA pull forward the plans initially slated for the 2019-20 campaign to abolish replays at the fifth round in order to help reduce fixture congestion for top six sides (Manchester City, Manchester United and Chelsea all remain in FA Cup contention heading into the last 16).
+The progression of six English sides into the knockout phases of European competition however saw the FA pull forward the plans initially slated for the 2019-20 campaign to abolish replays at the fifth round in order to help reduce fixture congestion for top six sides (Manchester City, Manchester United and Chelsea all remained in FA Cup contention heading into the last 16 of the previous season).